Skip to main content

 Additional information

-Main recommendations for the professionals involved are: The added value for the end user in the processing industry is the reduction of the deficit of tomatoes in the field in relation to industrial demand and being able to count on stable and quality production, controlling the supply.
-Secondly, the benefits for farmers will be savings in costs and resources (water, fertilizers) thanks to the innovative underground irrigation system and agronomic management of the crop.
-The improvement in productivity and profitability of farmers in addition to promoting agricultural entrepreneurship in the sector.
-Improvement in logistics organization, good practices from Extremadura will be collected to the rest of the territory, will improve the position of producers and generate employment
+Key recommendations for professionals involved are: The added value for the end user in the processing industry is the reduction of the tomato deficit in the field relative to industrial demand, ensuring stable, high-quality production and controlled supply.
+Secondly, farmers will benefit from cost and resource savings (water, fertilizers) thanks to the innovative subsurface irrigation system and improved agronomic practices.
+This will also lead to increased productivity and profitability for farmers, as well as fostering agricultural entrepreneurship in the sector.
+Furthermore, it will improve logistical organization, disseminate best practices from Extremadura to the rest of the country, enhance producers' position, and generate employment.

 Coordinators